martscht/stuart/readme.md

 The core idea behind STUART is to perform item-selection not based on univariate propoerties of the items, but to instead use information about the quality of a constructed solution for this task.
 In this sense, all constructed solutions are viewed through the lense of confirmatory factor analysis (CFA) which is used to relate the items to latent constructs which are assumed to be the cause of observable behavior.
 To perform CFA on of two additional software components is required: either the [R-Package lavaan](http://lavaan.ugent.be/) or the [commercial software Mplus](http://statmodel.com/).
 Because the choice which of these to use is yours, neither of them installed when installing STUART, so you will need to do so manually, befor being able to use this package.
 If you intend to use Mplus, you will also need to install the [R-Package MplusAutomation](https://cran.r-project.org/web/packages/MplusAutomation/index.html), so STUART can interface with the Mplus output.

 **WARNING: While both software solutions are implemented, as of STUART Version 0.8.0 it is highly recommended to use lavaan, if possible.
-This is due to the current MplusAutomation-based implementation of using Mplus is much slower than the current lavaan implementation (by factors of around 20).**
+This is due to the current MplusAutomation-based implementation of using Mplus, which is much slower than the current lavaan implementation (by factors of around 20).**

 ## Features